bg-write/chatGPT-cheatsheet/README.md

 ### Writing Your First Prompt

-All you have to do is write your prompt in the "Send a message" text box, press enter, and ChatGPT will respond.
+All you have to do is write your prompt in the "Send a message" text box, press enter, and watch ChatGPT respond.
 It's that easy!

-> Try entering this prompt as a first time: "Tell me a joke."
+> Try entering this prompt to start: "Tell me a dad joke."

 ---

 ### The Art of a Good Prompt

 ChatGPT is only as good as your prompt.
-Here are some starting tips in order to write a good prompt:
+Here are some starting tips on writing good prompts:

 - Keep your prompt clear and concise.
 - Ask a specific question or give a clear command.
 Don't write something broad or open-ended.